Incoming exchange and international students

 Application process

-• The holders of a type D Visa (long stay visa) bearing the mention: “residence permit to be requested within 2 months of entering France” (Algerian students) or in the case of a renewal application, will be given a certificate of application with a validity of at least 90 days, pending the issue of their final residence permit.
+- The holders of a type D Visa (long stay visa) bearing the mention: “residence permit to be requested within 2 months of entering France” (Algerian students) or in the case of a renewal application, will be given a certificate of application with a validity of at least 90 days, before obtaining their final residence permit.

 Assistance is provided to non-European students to obtain their visa or residence permit from the Welcome desk at the Student Life department.